wil-gerard/openloop-coding-challenge/README.md

 The developer:
 * [William Gerard](https://github.com/wil-gerard)

+You can check out a live preview at: [https://wil-gerard-coding-challenge.netlify.app/](https://wil-gerard-coding-challenge.netlify.app/)

 ## Project Requirements

 - Built with React along with any other libraries that help get the job done